fimkap/objc_matchbracket/README.md

 Hope you like it!

 TODO: [TextMate](https://github.com/textmate/objective-c.tmbundle/blob/master/Commands/Insert%20Matching%20Start%20Bracket.tmCommand) uses stacks to parse the objc code.
 However, `qqshfox` uses regular expression to deal with it.
-Regular expression may not get the bracket locations correctly. `objc_matchbracket` requires completely written to make it work 100%.
+Regular expression may not get the bracket locations correctly. `objc_matchbracket` requires completely rewritten to make it work 100%.